A guide to leaving items to beneficiaries in your will

 For practical purposes, you can make your bequest in a few different ways.
 For example, if you have multiple organisations you'd like to leave something to, these options can be useful.

-A percentage bequest lets you allocate certain percentages of the proceeds from your estate to specific people.
+- Percentage bequest: A percentage bequest lets you allocate certain percentages of the proceeds from your estate to specific people.
 This eliminates the problem of estimating asset value, inflation, and damage to property.
-If the value of your estate changes, for example, you can still ensure your beneficiaries each receive a fair amount.1
+If the value of your estate changes, for example, you can still ensure your beneficiaries each receive a fair amount.

-This type of bequest lets you leave a gift for whatever is left of your estate after all your other bequests are fulfilled.
+- Residual bequest: This type of bequest lets you leave a gift for whatever is left of your estate after all your other bequests are fulfilled.
 For example, you can nominate a given residual amount of your estate to be distributed to non-profits of your choice.
-Like percentage bequests, this type of gift is calculated from the value of your estate after debts, costs, liabilities, tax, and other costs have been paid.2
+Like percentage bequests, this type of gift is calculated from the value of your estate after debts, costs, liabilities, tax, and other costs have been paid.

-This type of bequest lets you leave a property or interest on a capital sum invested to a loved one to use during their lifetime, which will then pass onto another beneficiary after this who you’ve nominated in your will.1
+- A Life Interest: This type of bequest lets you leave a property or interest on a capital sum invested to a loved one to use during their lifetime, which will then pass onto another beneficiary after this who you’ve nominated in your will.

-More complex types of bequests are possible, and you can seek legal advice about these options.
+More complex types of bequests are possible, ad you can seek legal advice about these options.
 It's also important to consider who you'd like to have as your executor.
 An executor is the person you choose who is responsible for administering your will.
-The executor carries out the instructions and ensures your intentions are fulfilled.1
+The executor carries out the instructions and ensures your intentions are fulfilled.